ericaokamura/pismo_processo_seletivo/README.md

 ## Getting Started

 1. Open the two projects on IntelliJ or any other IDE.
+2. Install MongoDB and run it on terminal.
-2. Build project using Maven (do not forget to add dependency of Transaction API project on Account API project).
+3. Build project using Maven (do not forget to add dependency of Transaction API project on Account API project).
-3. All other dependencies are already configured.
+4. All other dependencies are already configured.
-4. Add run configuration for each project.
+5. Add run configuration for each project.
-5. Run project Account API to add some accounts.
+6. Run project Account API to add some accounts.
-6. Both databases are executed in different ports: 'accountdb': 8080 and 'db': 8081
+7. Both databases are executed in different ports: 'accountdb': 8080 and 'db': 8081
-7. Open Postman and add some accounts in JSON format, using POST HTTP method (http://localhost:8080/accounts).
+8. Open Postman and add some accounts in JSON format, using POST HTTP method (http://localhost:8080/accounts).
-8. Open Robo 3T and create a new connection for MongoDB.
+9. Open Robo 3T and create a new connection for MongoDB.
-9. You will see that a collection has been created for the "Account.class" in 'accountdb' database.
+10. You will see that a collection has been created for the "Account.class" in 'accountdb' database.
-10. Now, run Transaction API project and add some transactions.
+11. Now, run Transaction API project and add some transactions.
-11. Open Postman again and add some transactions in JSON format, using POST HTTP method (http://localhost:8081/transactions).
+12. Open Postman again and add some transactions in JSON format, using POST HTTP method (http://localhost:8081/transactions).
-12. You will see that a collection has been created for the "Transaction.class" in 'db' database on Robo 3T.
+13. You will see that a collection has been created for the "Transaction.class" in 'db' database on Robo 3T.
-13. Use PATCH HTTP method (http://localhost:8081/payments/tracking/{account_id}) to execute calculations.
+14. Use PATCH HTTP method (http://localhost:8081/payments/tracking/{account_id}) to execute calculations.
-14. You will see that another collection has been created for the "Payment.clas" in "db" database on Robo 3T.
+15. You will see that another collection has been created for the "Payment.clas" in "db" database on Robo 3T.
-15. Now you can go back to port 8080 and use PATCH HTTP method (http://localhost:8080/accounts/{id}).
+16. Now you can go back to port 8080 and use PATCH HTTP method (http://localhost:8080/accounts/{id}).
-16. Go back to Robo 3T application and you will see that the Account.class collection has been updated.
+17. Go back to Robo 3T application and you will see that the Account.class collection has been updated.

 ### Prerequisites